Baystate Health: Baystate Mary Lane Hospital

-Shuttered by Baystate Health in 2023 after 99 years of operation, the Baystate Mary Lane Hospital was a non-profit community hospital in Ware that until the it’s final years of operation had provided medical, surgical, pediatric, obstetric, emergency, outpatient, and adult day care services to the residents of and the surrounding area.
+Shuttered by Baystate Health in 2023 after 99 years of operation, the Baystate Mary Lane Hospital was a non-profit community hospital in Ware that until its final years of operation had provided medical, surgical, pediatric, obstetric, emergency, outpatient, and adult day care services to the residents of the surrounding area.
 Founded in 1909 as the Mary Lane Hospital by the Ware Visiting Nurse Association after being awarded an endowment by the estate of Lewis Gilbert, a patriarch of an affluent local family who had set aside the equivalent of $10 million in his will to be used for the construction and operation a permanent hospital in Ware, with the condition it would "be forever known as ‘The Mary Lane Hospital'", in honor of his late wife.

 Baystate Health acquired Mary Lane Hospital in 1991 along with the remainder of the Gilbert endowment, which still contained over $6 million as recently as 2020, although Baystate did not change the name to "Baystate Mary Lane Hospital" until 2006".

-In 2016, overnight care at Mary Lane was terminated, and on June 3, 2021, in the midst of the COVID-19 pandemic Baystate Health made the decision to permanently close the hospital's emergency department, after which it was briefly renamed Baystate Mary Lane Outpatient Clinic, reflecting the significant downgrading of the institution's capacities from 2016 until its complete closure 7 years later.
-The Mary Lane Hospital had served communities in Western and Central Massachusetts that were similarly distant from both of the regional’s primary medical hubs in Worcester and Springfield, for almost a century, communities which like those formerly treated at Monson Developmental Center, are now required to travel to Baystate Wing Hospital in Palmer or further to receive healthcare formerly provided at Mary Lane.
+In 2016, overnight care at Mary Lane was terminated, and on June 3, 2021, in the midst of the COVID-19 pandemic Baystate Health made the decision to permanently close the hospital's emergency department, after which it was briefly renamed Baystate Mary Lane Outpatient Clinic, reflecting the significant downgrading of the institution's capacities from 2016 until its complete closure seven years later.
+The Mary Lane Hospital had served communities in Western and Central Massachusetts that were similarly distant from both of the regional's primary medical hubs in Worcester and Springfield, for almost a century, communities which like those formerly treated at Monson Developmental Center, are now required to travel to Baystate Wing Hospital in Palmer or further to receive healthcare formerly provided at Mary Lane.

 In August 2025, in spite of local protests, Baystate Health demolished all but one of the historic buildings on the former Baystate Mary Lane Hospital campus.